 Born and raised in the suburbs outside Salt Lake City, Utah, I got my first computer around 1998 when I was just ten years old.
 It was a beige Windows 95 machine and it opened doors to someplace magical.

 For Christmas a year or so later, I received my own copy of Microsoft Frontpage 2000.
 I recall building many terrible, terrible websites dedicated to Pokémon and Dragonball Z. Meager beginnings to what would become a successful career in software engineering.

 I landed my first professional coding gig in 2008, integrating landing pages with CRMs and CRMs with payment processors.
-Nine years later and I'm building resilient, distributed systems that operate on a global scale.
+Ten years later and I'm building resilient, distributed systems that operate on a global scale.